python-attrs/attrs/docs/index.rst

   After reading, you will know about our advanced features and how to use them.
 - Finally :doc:`why` gives you a rundown of potential alternatives and why we think ``attrs`` is superior.
   Yes, we've heard about ``namedtuple``\ s!
+- If at any point you get confused by some terminology, please check out our :doc:`glossary`.

 If you need any help while getting started, feel free to use the ``python-attrs`` tag on `StackOverflow <https://stackoverflow.com/questions/tagged/python-attrs>`_ and someone will surely help you out!